TheThingsNetwork/docs/README.md

 ### Guidance

 * The homepage for the site is [index.html](index.html).
-* The guides are a Jekyll collection in the [_includes](_includes) folder, grouped per version.
+* The guides are a Jekyll collection in the [_content](_content) folder.
-* Use the main file of each guide for the intro.
-* Use the `sections` front matter to include additional content from files relative to the guide, preferably in a subfolder with the same name.
-Make sure to start these files with `_` to prevent Jekyll for outputting them as stand-alone pages.
-* To use a section from another guide or even version start with `/`.
-* Make sure there are no duplicate headings (of any level) between different sections or [specify a unique heading ID](http://kramdown.gettalong.org/syntax.html#specifying-a-header-id) for each of them.
-* Store guide assets in the same folder as the markdown you need it in and include them by their filename.
+* Store assets in the same folder as the markdown file you need it in and include them by their filename.
 You can also use relative paths to re-use images from other guides.
-* The guide layout will prepend `/docs/<version>` to all links and image references that start with `/`.
-To link to a different version start with `../<version>/<guide>`.
-* To include content from another guide use `{% include path/relative/to/_includes/folder.md %}`.
-* Always end internal links with `/` to prevent redirects.
+* To link to another child guide, use the relative markdown path (e.g. `../devices/registration.md`) and Jekyll will make it `.html`.
+* To link to another parent guide, use the relative markdown path (e.g. `../devices/index.md`) or the directory path, ending with a slash (`../devices/`).
 * Use blockquotes (`>`) to create callouts for important notes.
 * If you do a lot of edits please use a local build to preview and test.
 * To set an image to use on Facebook and Twitter use `image:/absolute/path/to/image.png` in your frontmatter.